iamdtang/skaterdav85.github.io/_posts/2019-01-10-capturing-functions-and-expressions-in-elixir.md

 Enum.each([1, 2, 3, 4, 5], print_value)
 ```

 This can be a little verbose, especially if we are creating an anonymous function just to call another function, like `IO.puts`.
 Why not pass in `IO.puts` directly? `Enum.each/2` expects an anonymous function, and `IO.puts/1` is not an anonymous function.
+It is a named function.
 However, we can use `"&"`, known as the capture operator, to deal with this:

 ```elixir
 Enum.each([1, 2, 3, 4, 5], &IO.puts/1)